South Sudan Premier League

 The South Sudan Premier League (SSPL) is the top professional football league in South Sudan.
 Established in December 2024, it operates under the governance of the South Sudan Football Association (SSFA) and represents the highest tier in the South Sudan football pyramid.

 History

 The league was officially inaugurated on 21 December 2024 at the Radisson Blue Hotel in Juba, South Sudan, marking the beginning of professional football in the nation.

 The league's creation aims to elevate the standard of football in South Sudan, foster local talent, and provide opportunities for South Sudanese clubs to compete on international platforms such as the CAF Champions League and CAF Confederation Cup.

 League format

 The South Sudan Premier League typically features 14 teams competing in a round-robin format.
 Each team plays 26 matches per season, with points awarded for wins and draws.
 The club with the most points at the end of the season is crowned champion.

 Promotion and relegation occur between the Premier League and the second-tier league.

 Clubs

-The first ever 14 clubs to participle in the inaugural 2024-25 South Sudan Premier League season.
+The first ever 14 clubs to participate in the inaugural 2024–25 South Sudan Premier League season.